 Address: Lapworth Museum of Geology, University of Birmingham, Edgbaston, Birmingham B15 2TT

 Oh I do love a trip to the safari park.
-I’m basically an admirer of animals from afar so a safari is perfect for me and Ada (who totally shares my lack of interest), and whilst Harley loves animals, he LOVES the Land of the Dinosaurs.
+I’m basically an admirer of animals from afar so a safari is perfect for me and my youngest who totally shares my lack of interest), and whilst my eldest loves animals, he LOVES the Land of the Dinosaurs.
 It’s the UK’s largest animatronic dinosaur attraction and in all honesty it’s pretty impressive.
 We spent ages looking at each dinosaur and Harley again insisted that we got pictures with every dinosaur – honestly my camera roll is just full of dinosaurs.
 Keep an eye out for the T-Rex (it’s pretty massive so you can’t miss it) – it gave us all quite the fright!

 Alongside the dinosaur section there’s an Ice Age area, which is great, and then lots of other animal attractions including a bat cave, reptiles and hippos plus so much more.
 It’s definitely a great value day out especially as the huge funfair is also open during the summer (separate cost).